catmorbid/cybergod-mkdocs/docs/systems/combat.md

 - **Fast Sprint(2)** Close in a long distance or reduce Extreme distance by one step.
 - **Evasive(1, 3, 6)**: Enemies take -1D penalty to attack you during this round.
 Can repeat up to -3D, but each new level of Evasive is more difficult to achieve.

+## Taking Cover

+You can spend an action to take cover.
+You must test `Tactics x Mind` against a difficulty depending on how hard it is to find cover.
+On success, spend effects to determine the quality of cover.
+Any mitigation awarded by cover are temporary and only last until the cover is destroyed, you are flanked or you leave the cover.

+**Effects**

+- **Minimal Cover (0)**: 1 point of soft mitigation
+- **Soft Cover(1)**: 4 points of soft mitigation
+- **Hard Cover(2)**: 2 points of hard mitigation
+- **Full Cover(3)**: You are completely concealed from attackers, they can approximate your position but precise attacks are hard to pull off.
+Attacks against you are at -4D disadvantage if you don’t take any actions that would present yourself as a target.

 ## Damage and Mitigation

 When a character is hit in combat, they may receive **Wounds**.
 Wounds are determined by the **Damage Class** of an attack and **Mitigation** used to reduce the damage.

 ### Damage Class

 **Damage Class (DC)** of an attack is determined by the Weapon used.
 For unarmed attacks DC is 1 (Non-Lethal).
 Damage Class indicates the level of wound inflicted on a successful **hit** when not affected by **Mitigation**.
 You can take multiple hits from an attack, but each Hit has the same DC, unless modified by certain **Effects**.